Extreme Galaxy-scale Outflows Are Frequent among Luminous Early Quasars

-On average, the \oiiitext\ line of outflow objects in our high-redshift sample is significantly more blueshifted and broader than those in the two lower-redshift samples (top panels of Fig. \ref{fig:hist}).
-We adopt a non-parametric approach to describe the gas kinematics (see \textit{Outflow Properties} in Methods) and define extreme outflows as those with velocity $|$\vjiuba$| =$2) and the metallicity is assumed to be solar ($[\rm O/H] =$0--2), outflow radial distance (7--0.5 kpc) and electron density (1000--100 cm$^{-3}$), are shown in Fig. \ref{fig:energetics}.
+We have conducted a shallow JWST/NIRSpec {integral field unit (IFU)} survey of 27 luminous Type 1 quasars at z $\sim$ 5--6 to probe the rest-frame optical quasar spectral properties ({Q-IFU}; see \textit{Observation and Data Reduction} in \textit{Methods}).
+Our data have revealed blueshifted and broad \oiiitext\ emission lines in 16 objects. {In this study, we broadly classify all such objects with 50th percentile velocity \vwu\ $<$ 0 \kms\ as outflows (see \textit{Velocity Thresholds for Outflows and Extreme Outflows} in \textit{Methods} for more discussions).} The most extreme example of these outflows is shown in Fig. \ref{fig:profile}. {We compare their outflow properties with two representative luminous Type 1 quasar samples at lower-redshift with \oiiitext\ spectroscopic data of similar quality and falling within the same bolometric luminosity range (log$(L_{\rm bol}$/erg s$^{-1}$) $=$ 46.7--47.7), BH mass range (log(M$_{\rm BH}$/\msun) $=$ 8.6--9.7) and Eddington ratio range (\edd\ $=$ 0.1--2.6) as our sample: The \textit{z $\sim$ 1.5--3.5 sample} with 50 objects from \cite{Shen2016} and the \textit{z $<$ 1 sample} with 119 objects from \cite{Wu2022} (See \textit{Comparison Samples} in \textit{Methods} for more details).} On average, the \oiiitext\ line of outflow objects in our high-redshift sample is significantly more blueshifted and broader than those in the two lower-redshift samples (top panels of Fig. \ref{fig:hist}).
+We adopt a non-parametric approach to describe the gas kinematics (see \textit{Outflow Properties} in \textit{Methods}) and define extreme outflows as those with velocity $|$\vjiuba$| =$2) and the metallicity is assumed to be solar ($[\rm O/H] =$0--2), outflow radial distance (7--0.5 kpc) and electron density (1000--100 cm$^{-3}$), are shown in Fig. \ref{fig:energetics}.
 Note that these uncertainties may change the outflow energetics in opposite directions: a non-zero dust extinction correction increases the outflow energetics whereas larger electron density and radial distance decrease it.
 Overall, given the assumptions listed above, the outflow energetics for our objects should be treated as orders-of-magnitude estimates.
 Nevertheless, the differences between our sample and the other quasar samples are significant, since their outflow energetics are derived under the same assumptions.
 Deep, fully spatially-resolved JWST NIRSpec/IFU observations are required to derive much more precise outflow energetics for our objects.
 Together with future observations on the star formation, cool gas and stellar properties of their host galaxies, they will provide more insight on the impact of these outflows.